-The ECU media newsletter is emailed to journalists fortnightly during semester.
-This summer edition includes experts on heat stress, office parties and keeping kids safe online.
+The ECU media newsletter is distributed fortnightly during semester.
+This edition contains experts on corporate ethics, overdiagnosis and food comas.

-The ECU media newsletter is emailed to journalists fortnightly during semester.
-This edition includes experts on Perth parklands, Ebola journalism and exam study tips.
+The ECU media newsletter is distributed fortnightly during semester.
+This edition contains experts on social media, new appointments and TV dating shows.

 Street buskers have long been showcasing their musical talents in public places.
 Now one highly respected composer and jazz musician is joining them, embracing unorthodox performance spaces such as tunnels and bridges to develop new ways of creating acoustic music.